Scienceseb/Input-Dropout-for-Spatially-Aligned-Modalities/README.md

 To use the proposed method, simply take the code block from the ID.py file named Input Dropout.
 This block is used exactly like a PyTorch transform function.
 As an argument, just put the drop mode (either both or addit).

-Easy example, showing how to use Input Dropout but not really improving performance:
+Easy example, showing how to use Input Dropout but not really improving performance (main_cifar10.py):
 A simple example of how to use this code is as follows: take CIFAR-10, duplicate the dataset and make the copy black and white (BW).
 So now we have RGB and BW pairs.
 We just have to concatenate these pairs to obtain a 4-channel RGB-BW image.
 See the code for more details.